 Charity is a quiet goat.
 She is not shy to come and visit with me, but tends to stay busy with "goat things" like eating, resting, and playing with the other goats.
 Her mother, our Green Gables Hope of Victory, is a very sweet goat with a great udder.
 We will wait until next year to breed Charity to Goat Trails Adar in hopes of a softer udder with the same or increased capacity.

 Faith is Charity's sister.
 She is very people social and loves to get attention.
 Thankfully she stays on all fours and does not jump on me because when she was young I was like her trampoline!
 She has the same coloring and moonspots as her sire, Goat Trails Half Pint.
 We will wait until next year to breed her also.
 We are considering breeding her to Screaming Goat Farm Gibor-al as long as they both grow to be about the same size.
 His dam, our Screaming Goat Farm Kaitlynne, has smaller size teats and Faith's dam, our Green Gables Hope of Victory, has long teats.
 We'd like to see if we can get something more average in size by pairing these two in 2019

-Avi is one of our does from an unregistered doe named Fancy.
+Annie is one of our does from an unregistered doe named Fancy.
 One of my projects is to build a line through the Grade Herdbook.
 All of the doelings Fancy and Omega had this year start with "A".
-Avi's doelings will have names that start with "B".
+Annie's doelings will have names that start with "B".
 That way I know for sure when I get to "D" I can hopefully start registering doelings as Experimental.
 Fancy has a very nice udder and consistently sweet and creamy milk.
 Fancy's dam had the same qualities in how her milk tasted, so I am hoping this is a genetic trait that I can encourage through breeding here on my farm.
 We will wait until next year to breed her to either Goat Trails Adar or Screaming Goat Farm Gibor-al.